Geotab

 AI Assistants

-I also worked on deploying AI assistants for individual team members.
-I set up a Gemini-based assistant for Daiane to help with her day-to-day workflows, and connected with Iryna to explore building an AI onboarding agent that could help new contributors understand how to work with Ardoq, follow naming conventions, and avoid common data quality mistakes.
+I also worked on deploying AI assistants for the team.
+I set up a Gemini-based assistant for day-to-day workflows and explored an AI onboarding agent to help new contributors navigate Ardoq, follow naming conventions, and avoid common data quality mistakes.

 These were smaller initiatives, but they reflected a broader pattern: the EA team's challenges weren't just about data cleanup.
 They were about reducing the cognitive load on a small team managing a system that the entire organization depended on.
 Every hour saved through automation or AI was an hour that could go toward governance and strategic work instead of manual maintenance.